cpasternack/docker-systemd-multi-daemon/README.md

  - Q: What doesn't work?
  - A:
-    1) Managing the additional docker daemon's via tcp remotely, without explicit iptables forwarding, if you are using a virtual bridge
+    1) Managing the additional docker daemon's via tcp remotely, without explicit iptables forwarding, if you are using a virtual bridge for the host interface.
-    2) Specifying a single daemon.json, /etc/sysconfig/docker file with variables
+    2) Specifying a single daemon.json, /etc/sysconfig/docker file with variables.
-    3) I have not tested ipv6, so assume ip6tables doesn't work yet
+    3) I have not tested ipv6, so assume ip6tables doesn't work yet.
     4) Adding addtional networks.
 I haven't tested that either.

 ## The problem